-While the fact that 90% of plantar fasciitis cases can be resolved with conservative at-home treatment brings comfort to many sufferers, if you’re one of the 10% whose plantar fasciitis doesn’t respond to natural remedies–and perhaps even gets worse–it can be discouraging to say the least.
+While the fact that 90% of plantar fasciitis cases can be resolved with conservative at-home treatment, if you’re one of the 10% whose plantar fasciitis doesn’t respond to natural remedies–and perhaps even gets worse–it can be discouraging, to say the least.

 Everyone is different.
 And if you’ve exhausted the options for conservative treatments like rest, icing, stretching, and support from orthotic inserts over nine months to one year, it’s time to consider more advanced treatment options with your doctor.